How to get rich

 Avoid high-interest debt

-Taking a high-interest loan such as credit card debt is one of the most stupid things you can do.
+Taking a high-interest loan, such as credit card debt, is one of the most stupid things you can do.
 As I discuss below, historically, you can expect to earn an annual return of 6% on investment.
 Credit cards often charge more than 20% interest, which eclipses the gains from investments.
 Therefore, you should never take a high-interest loan.
 If you already have one, you need to pay it down first.
 If you can’t manage your finances without taking a high-interest loan, it just means your lifestyle is wrong.

 Pay attention to mortgage rates and refinance if necessary